harvester/docs/versioned_docs/version-v1.3/getting-started.md

 - [**Network configuration**](../networking/index#cluster-network): Definition of how cluster nodes connect to a specific cluster network.

     Each network configuration corresponds to a set of nodes with uniform network specifications.
 Only nodes that are covered by the network configuration can access the associated cluster network.
+This arrangement offers you flexibility when configuring a heterogeneous cluster, particularly when the network interface names are different for each node.

 - [**VM network**](../networking/index#vm-network): Virtual network that VMs use to communicate with other VMs and external networks.

     Each VM network is linked to a specific cluster network, which is used for transmission of VM traffic.
 You can create either a [VLAN network](../networking/harvester-network/#vlan-network) or an [untagged network](../networking/harvester-network/#untagged-network) based on your requirements, such as traffic isolation, network segmentation, ease of management, or alignment with the external network environment.

-Before you create VMs, [create a custom cluster network](../networking/index#how-to-create-a-new-cluster-network) (including the associated network configuration), and then [create a VM network](../networking/index#how-to-create-a-new-cluster-network) that is linked to the custom cluster network.
+Before you create VMs, create the necessary networks.
+If more than one network interface is attached to each cluster node, consider [creating custom cluster networks](../networking/index#how-to-create-a-new-cluster-network) and network configurations for better traffic isolation.
+Otherwise, you can only use the management network for transmission of VM traffic.
+Next, [create a VM network](../networking/index#how-to-create-a-new-cluster-network) that is linked to either the management network or any of the custom cluster networks that you created.

 ## 8. Import VM images.